-Today we are adding a new Amazon Kinesis Data Firehose feature to set up VPC delivery to your Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) domain from the Kinesis Data Firehose.
+Today we are adding a new Amazon Kinesis Data Firehose feature to set up VPC delivery to your Amazon OpenSearch Service domain from the Kinesis Data Firehose.
 If you have been managing a custom application on Amazon Kinesis Data Streams to keep traffic private, you can now use Kinesis Data Firehose and load your data into an Amazon OpenSearch Service endpoint in a VPC without having to invest, operate, and scale ingestion and delivery infrastructure.
 You can start using this new feature from Kinesis Data Firehose console, AWS CLI, and API by selecting Amazon OpenSearch Service as the destination, the specific domain with VPC access, and setting the VPC configuration with subnets and the optional security groups.

 Before this feature

 Amazon OpenSearch Service domains can have public or private endpoints.
 Public endpoints are backed by IP addresses on the public internet.
 Private endpoints are backed by IP addresses within the IP space of your VPC.

 If you have been using an Amazon OpenSearch Service VPC endpoint, you most likely use Kinesis Data Streams or similar soultion to ingest streaming data.
 This means running a custom application on the stream that delivers it to the Amazon OpenSearch Service VPC domain.
 You likely had to perform the following actions: